 - DO NOT SWERVE.
 That desperate last minute swerve will do more damage than good and could increase risk of collisions with other vehicles on the road.
 A cars suspension and alloy wheels will handle a straight impact alot better than a side on one.

-How to claim for any damage after hitting a pothole
+How to claim for any damage

 It is important to note that if the council is not aware of the pothole or it has not been reported, you do not have a claim.